 The translation of new discoveries in the laboratory into better treatments for patients is a priority for the CRUK Cambridge Centre.
 Onco-innovation provides a collaboration point for our colleagues in the pharmaceutical industry as well as members from University departments in the physical sciences.
 It is the combination of disciplines that provide the greatest opportunity for innovation and novel approaches.

 Cambridge is a hub for innovation and enterprise with a vibrant biotechnology and pharmaceutical industry, hosting over 440 life science and healthcare companies.
 The CRUK Cambridge Centre works closely with the Milner Therapeutics Consortium, which aims to transform pioneering science into therapies by driving research collaborations between academics and industry.

-The Milner Therapeutics Institute will open its research labs in June 2019, which will include the new AstraZeneca-CRUK Functional Genomics Centre, the Centre for Therapeutic Sciences and the Cambridge Centre for Proteomics.
+The Milner Therapeutics Institute will open its research labs in summer 2019, which will include the new AstraZeneca-CRUK Functional Genomics Centre, the Centre for Pathway Analysis and the Cambridge Centre for Proteomics.
 This will bring new opportunities for members of the Cancer Centre to collaborate with our industry partners.

 The Milner Therapeutics Consortium enables collaborative research by lowering the barriers of engagement between industry and academics.
-This Consortium consists of 3 academic institutes (Cambridge University, the Babraham Institute and the Sanger Institute) and 8 pharma companies (AstraZeneca, GSK, Shionogi, Astex, Janssen, Ferring, Elysium and Pfizer).
+This Consortium consists of 3 academic institutes (Cambridge University, the Babraham Institute and the Sanger Institute) and 7 pharma companies (AstraZeneca, GSK, Shionogi, Astex, Janssen, Ferring and Pfizer).
 Using a pre-signed Consortium agreement, 19 projects have been established since 2015 with Cambridge researchers.
 Ten of these are focused on oncology with members of the Cancer Centre.